teeaahola/text-based-minigame/out/production/text-based-minigame/README.md

 The time of the exchange has come, but you are not prepared and must perform tasks to prepare for the baby.

-You have to babyproof their cabin and gather a binky, a baby bottle, a book on parenting, a pram and the baby to finish.
+You have to babyproof your cabin and gather a binky, a baby bottle, a book on parenting, a pram and the baby to finish.
 The binky, baby bottle, books and pram can be collected in any order, but the baby cannot be picked up before the pram.
 Initially your inventory contains "babyproofing items" and "watch".
-To win, the baby must be brought home before running out of time.
+To win, you must bring the baby home before running out of time.

 ## Game Design